Environment and rate limits

 Execution environment

 The functions execution environment is built on the GraalVM JavaScript runtime and runs ECMAScript 2020 compatible code.
-If an error occurs, the error message is written to the log file.
-Functions can also write messages to the log.

 - Functions have 32 MB of memory.